Ty-Allen/week_6_midterm/README.md

 #Week 6 Midterm

-Debate on whether books or movies are better.
+Debate on whether books or movies are better.(Books are!)

 ##Installation